Theyazin bin Haitham

-Sayyid Theyazin bin Haitham Al Said (ذي يزن بن هيثم آل سعيد; born 21 August 1990) is the Crown Prince of Oman and the Minister of Culture, Sports and Youth.
+Sayyid Theyazin bin Haitham Al Said (ذي يزن بن هيثم آل سعيد; born 21 August 1990) is an Omani royal and politician who has been the Crown Prince of Oman since 2021.
+He is the Deputy Prime Minister for Economic Affairs and Chairman of the International Financial Centre of Oman.
+From 2020 to 2026, he served as Minister of Culture, Sports and Youth.

-Early life
+Education and early life

 Theyazin is the eldest son of Sultan Haitham bin Tariq and Sayyida Ahad bint Abdullah.
 He has one younger brother and two sisters.
 His paternal uncle, Sayyid Asa'ad bin Tariq, is the Deputy Prime Minister for Relations and International Cooperation Affairs, and another paternal uncle, Sayyid Shihab bin Tariq, is the Deputy Prime Minister for Defense Affairs.
 The former Sultan, Qaboos bin Said, was his father's cousin.

-He earned a bachelor's degree in political science from the University of Oxford and a master's degree in history from Oxford Brookes University.
+He received a bachelor's degree in political science from the University of Oxford and a master's degree in history from Oxford Brookes University.
 In July 2022, he graduated from the Royal Military Academy Sandhurst.

-Marriages

-In January 2021, Theyazin became engaged to Sayyida Meyyan bint Shihab bin Tariq Al Said.
-The couple are first cousins twice over since their fathers are brothers and their mothers are sisters.
-They were married on 11 November 2021 in the Mazay Hall of Al Alam Palace.
-Emirati singer Ahlam and Lebanese singer Myriam Fares performed during the celebrations.
-The couple were divorced in early 2022.